ebbanimer/Walking-Dead-Game/README.md

 it might appear forced at this stage because the program now functions just fine without them, the Streams API could be used to sort and filter the characters.

+### Initialization of game; creation and management of items
 The player is now prepared to begin the game after selecting a viable character.
 However, the controller has expanded to include a substantial amount of code, such as action listeners and interactions between the view and model.
 Should the code be distributed to the view or the model?
-The decision was made to keep the action listeners in the controller as they need data from the model and the view should only be used to control how the GUI behaves and looks.
-Making an instance of the GameController, a new controller, was what came next.
+The decision was made to keep the action listeners in the controller as they need data from the model and the view, and the view should only be used to control how the GUI behaves and looks.
+Making an instance of a new controller, the GameController, was what came next.
 All data was suddenly lost as soon as the new GameController was opened when the game was supposed to begin because a new instance of the model had been generated.
 Should the model instead be built as a Singleton, requiring only one initialization?
 If the player restarts the game, the same data will be maintained, which is not what is wanted.
 In addition, keep in mind that none of the actors should